BhavyaPatel305/Potato_Disease_Classification/README.md

 # Potato_Disease_Classification
-This project aims to provide a user-friendly **Web Interface + Android Application** for classifying diseases in potato plant leaves using machine learning techniques.
-It leverages a deep learning model trained on a dataset of potato plant leaf images to predict the presence of diseases such as Early Blight, Late Blight, or Healthy leaves.
+This project aims to provide a user-friendly **Web Interface + Android Application** for classifying diseases in plant leaves using machine learning techniques.
+It leverages a deep learning model trained on a dataset of plant leaf images to predict the presence of diseases such as Early Blight, Late Blight, or Healthy leaves, etc.
 # Website Features
-1: **Image Upload**: Users can upload images of potato plant leaves through a drag-and-drop interface.
+1: **Image Upload**: Users can upload images of plant leaves through a drag-and-drop interface.

 2: **Real-time Processing**: The uploaded image is processed in real-time to generate predictions about the presence of diseases.